chris-townsend/project-two/README.md

 ![Button to homepage](./assets/images/readme-images/gamepage-home-icon.webp)
 ![Button to homepage after hover](./assets/images/readme-images/gamepage-home-icon-hover.webp)

 12. Mole Favicon - A favicon was generated by uploading a mole image for the logo to [Favicon Generator](https://favicon.io/favicon-converter/).
 The icon is created and then saved in the game images folder and linked in the head section of the html.
-The favicon was created with the theme of whack-a-mole and chosen to be associated with this website as an extra visual support for the user.
+The favicon was created with the theme of Whack-A-Mole and chosen to be associated with this website as an extra visual support for the user.
 It should create brand awareness and recognizability for the user and help them find the page quicker and easier.

 ![Favicon Logo](./assets/images/readme-images/favicon-icon.webp)

+ 13. Game Sounds - When the mouse is clicked, the user will hear a whack sound.
+On successful hit of a mole the user will hear a different whack sound.
+This has been added for extra interactivity and added engagement with the user.
+I couldn't find a suitable image for when a mole has been hit so I decided to use sound instead.

 ***
 ## Future Features